bahanonu/ciatah/README.md

 - Point the MATLAB path to the `calciumImagingAnalysis` folder.
 - Run `loadBatchFxns.m` before using functions in the directory.
 This adds all directories and sub-directories to the MATLAB path.
 - Type `obj = calciumImagingAnalysis;` into MATLAB command window and follow instructions that appear after to add data and run analysis.
-- Run the method `loadDependencies` to add Fiji to path and download CNMF/CNMF-E repositories (or type `obj.loadDependencies` into command window).
+- Run the `calciumImagingAnalysis` class method `loadDependencies` or type `obj.loadDependencies` after initializing a `calciumImagingAnalysis` object into the command window to add Fiji to path, download CNMF/CNMF-E repositories, download/setup CVX (for CNMF/CNMF-E), and download example data.

 Note
 - Place in folder where MATLAB will have write permissions, as it also creates a `private` subdirectory to store some user information.